deckhouse/deckhouse/modules/101-cert-manager/docs/FAQ.md

 As an example, let's consider using the `Yandex Cloud DNS` service.

-To process the webhook, we will first place the `Yandex Cloud DNS ACME webhook` service in the cluster according to the [official documentation](https://github.com/yandex-cloud/cert-manager-webhook-yandex)
+To process the webhook, first place the `Yandex Cloud DNS ACME webhook` service in the cluster according to the [official documentation](https://github.com/yandex-cloud/cert-manager-webhook-yandex)

-And after that we will create the `ClusterIssuer` resource:
+Then, create the `ClusterIssuer` resource:

 ```yaml
 apiVersion: cert-manager.io/v1